The Best Men's Rain Jackets of 2017

 Analysis and Award Winners

-The do-everything Arc'teryx Beta SL narrowly claimed our Editors' Choice Award, while amongst stiff competition.
-The Beta SL scored the best, or nearly the best, in almost every category.
-In the end, if we could only own one rain jacket, this would be it.
-Our testing team loved its best-in-review mobility, exceptionally versatility, fantastic hood design, and excellent storm worthiness - all at a below average weight.
-While some jackets offer specific advantages for certain applications, if we could only have one jacket for a wide range of activities, this do-everything rain jacket would be it.
+While Arc'teryx dominates our hardshell review awards, 2017 marks the year they pulled ahead for rain jackets.
+But just narrowly by one point.
+The do-everything Arc'teryx Beta SL scored the best, or nearly the best, in almost every category.
+If we could only own one jacket, this would be it.
+Our testing team loved its best-in-review mobility, exceptionally versatility, fantastic hood design, and great storm worthiness - all at a below average weight.
+While some jackets offer advantages for certain applications, this is the do-everything rain jacket for a broad range of activities.

 Lightest Gore-Tex jacket we tested